masalgar/metaWRAP/README.md

 MetaWRAP's bin refinement module is one of the best out there, but one of the pet peeves I have with it is that it uses CheckM, rather than CheckM2, to assess bin quality.
 CheckM2 is a more modern sucessor of CheckM1, and is supposed to be more accurate and lightweight.

 So, I decided to fork metaWRAP and try to port it to CheckM2.
 I've ported both the bin_refinement and reassemble_bins modules to CheckM2.

-I have not tested it extensively, but it works with my data.
+DISCLAIMER: I have not tested this port extensively.
+It works with my data, but use it at your own risk.

 ### The problem